suplab/ai-ml-playground/README.md

-# ML, Python Basics, and Deep Learning Case Studies
+# 🧠 AI/ML Playground

-A comprehensive repository that covers **Python fundamentals, machine learning algorithms, deep learning concepts, and real-world case studies**.
+A hands-on playground to explore **Python basics, AI/ML concepts, deep learning models, and practical case studies**.
-This repo is designed to be a **hands-on guide** for learners and practitioners who want to build strong foundations in **AI/ML** while also applying them to **practical problems**.
+This repo is a mix of **learning notes, experiments, and projects** — built step by step.

 ---